 Much of this latter research has used the Greater Yellowstone Ecosystem as case material.
 The policy narrative research agenda has recently been subsumed under the term, the Narrative Policy Framework (NPF).
 The NPF represents a decade long research effort by Dr. McBeth and colleagues and ISU graduates (Dr. Elizabeth A. Shanahan and Dr. Michael D. Jones) to move the study of policy narratives into an empirical, hypothesis driven framework aimed at finding causal relationships.

 Recently, NPF researchers were invited to present at an Advocacy Coalition Framework (ACF) conference in Davis, California where the NPF's compatibility both methodologically and theoretically with the ACF was explored.
-An edited book on the NPF The Science of Stories: Applications of the Narrative Policy Framework (co-edited with Jones and Shanahan) is due in Summer, 2014 and the NPF is scheduled to appear as a chapter in the third edition of Sabatier and Weible's Theories of the Policy Process.
-Their NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2013.
+An edited book on the NPF, The Science of Stories: Applications of the Narrative Policy Framework in Public Policy Analysis (co-edited with Jones and Shanahan) is due in December, 2014 (Palgrave) and the NPF appeared as a chapter in the third edition of Sabatier and Weible's Theories of the Policy Process.
+Additionally, NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2013.

 - Please check out my complete ISU Curriculum Vitae.

 - Organizational and Bureaucratic Theory

 - Public Personnel Administration

 1. The Narrative Policy Framework.
 Chapter 7 (pages 225-266) in Theories of the Policy Process, third edition.
 Christopher M. Weible and Paul A. Sabatier (eds).
 Boulder: Westview Press (2014).